Yumi Matsutoya: Early career; works as Yumi Arai

-Yumi achieved moderate success with her fifth single, Rouge no Dengon ("Rouge Message"), an up-tempo song considered to be a proto J-Pop classic.
+Yumi achieved moderate success with her fifth single, Rouge no Dengon ("Message in Rouge"), an up-tempo song considered to be a proto J-Pop classic.
 She gained a television appearance singing this song with the top Japanese girl group of the time, Candies, and the song has been covered by a number of artists over the years.

 Her first top hit as a singer-songwriter was her sixth single "Ano Hi ni Kaeritai".
 In August 1975, it was used as the theme song for the TBS TV drama Katei no Himitsu.
 Two months later, it was released as a single and reached the top of the Oricon chart.
 The 14th Moon (1976), her final album as Yumi Arai, featured Leland Sklar on bass and Mike Baird on drums.
 Since this album, Masataka Matsutoya has produced all her albums himself.
 She considers her nickname "Yuming" to also mean the name of the union with her husband.
 Following the success with "Ano Hi ni Kaeritai", it became her first album to reach number one on the Oricon chart.
 Besides, in the end of the year chart in 1976, three of her albums (Cobalt Hour, Yuming Brand, and Hikō-ki Gumo) ranked in the top 10.
 Four years after her debut, she dominated the Japanese album charts.
 This astonishing record has never been broken by anyone since.

 In 1989, her fifth single, "Rouge no Dengon" (from her third album), and third single, "Yasashisa ni Tsutsumaretanara" (the version used was from her second album), were featured as the theme songs of the film Kiki's Delivery Service.
 Nowadays, those tunes are known as her early notable songs.
 Some of her songs were deeply influenced by many American and European musicians, such as Joni Mitchell and Carole King.
 As a pioneering singer-songwriter who mixed Western culture and Japanese pop, she left a strong impression on Japanese popular music.